domsq/project-driving-safely-game/README.md

 The game has functions for the following:
 - To handle the game start
+- Input for a user name with validation
 - Text input with validation when having to make a choice
 - Loading of the next scenario
 - Displaying of current scenario content and evaluating the choice made
 - Handling a game over condition
 - Handling game successful completion
-- Asking whether the user would like to play again
+- Asking whether the user would like to play again and validating the choice made

 As shown in the logic flow below, if the user makes the correct choice they progress onto the next scenario but if they don't, then a game over condition occurs.
 The user is then asked whether they'd like to try again.
 If the user successfully gets through all scenarios then a well done message is displayed which also asks whether they'd like to play again.

 ![Image of flow diagram](https://raw.githubusercontent.com/domsq/project-driving-safely-game/main/screenshots/flow_diagram.JPG)

 As the game is command line based, there are no graphics or colour, etc present however I have inserted some ascii art to make the display a bit more visually pleasing for the user.

+To tidy up the look of the run.py file, I moved the scenarios content and ASCII art and messages to the files config.py and constants.py respectively.
+This was a good suggestion made by my mentor.

 User stories as follows: